fish-shell/fish-shell/doc_src/language.rst

 - Otherwise, by default, the variable will not be exported.

-- If a variable has local scope and is exported, any function called receives a *copy* of it, so any changes it makes to the variable disappear once the function returns.
+- If a variable has function or local scope and is exported, any function called receives a *copy* of it, so any changes it makes to the variable disappear once the function returns.

 - Global variables are accessible to functions whether they are exported or not.